Manuelamoss/MEAN-Project/README.md

 The Homepage http://localhost:4200/tickets shows the list of the ticket.
 It is showing 8 tickets per page.
 When "add ticket" button is clicked the user is redirected to the page http://localhost:4200/addTicket, where can create a new ticket.
 After saving, a popup is shown.

 ## Contact
-If you want to contact me you can reach me at manuela.moss@sap.com
+If you want to contact me you can reach me at manuelamoss@gmail.com
-# MEAN-Project
-# MEAN-Project